Ford County, Kansas

 Herman J. Fringer as special clerk.
 The commissioners soon met at

-Charles Rath chairman.
+and elected Charles Rath chairman.
 An election for county officers was

 ordered for June 5, 1873, when the commissioners and officers were